JetBrains/space-dotnet-sdk/README.md

 Our application can now be registered in Space using this URL endpoint, for example `https://apps.example.org/space/receive`.

-## SpaceDotNet.AspNetCore.Authentication.Space
+## JetBrains.Space.AspNetCore.Authentication.Space

-The `SpaceDotNet.AspNetCore.Authentication.Space` package contains an authentication provider that integrates with ASP.NET Core.
+The `JetBrains.Space.AspNetCore.Authentication.Space` package contains an authentication provider that integrates with ASP.NET Core.
 It can be used to authenticate a web application's users with Space, much like [other external authentication providers](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/social/?view=aspnetcore-3.1).

 ### Registering Space as an Authentication Provider